manuwarfare/baby/README.md

   `baby -r <name>` will remove an specific rule.

   `baby -r a` will remove all rules stored in baby.conf.

+:pencil: **FEEDING BOTTLES**

+  The feeding bottles help you adding a variable inside a command.
+Use only one bottle for command.

+  The feeding bottle sintaxis is this `b%('bottle_name')%b` and you can add it into any part of the command.

+  Usage examples: `baby -n ssh "ssh b%('ssh username')%b@example.com"`

+  Execute the rule with: `baby ssh` and the system will prompt this:

+  _The ssh username is?:_

+  If the credentials are valid, you will get connection via ssh to example.com.

 # 🤖 **TESTED ON**